rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 <img src="images/Burial_Mounds.png" alt="Burial Mounds Map" width="600" border="10" /><br>
 *Fig.: Burial mounds in Uedemer Hochwald.*

-South west of the village Marienbaum (belongs to Xanten municipality) is the forest "Uedemer Hochwald" in which many burial mounds (German: Hügelgrab (sg.), Hügelgräber (pl.)) from the Hallstatt period (a Celtic culture between 850 and 450 BCE) can be found.
+South west of the village Marienbaum (belongs to Xanten municipality) is the forest "Uedemer Hochwald" in which many burial mounds (German: Hügelgrab (sg.), Hügelgräber (pl.)) from our ancestors of the Hallstatt period (a Celtic culture between 850 and 450 BCE) can be found.
 The above picture shows a map section with some of the burial mounds indicated as grey dots.

 **Task 1:** <br>